What is on the test bench?

 The impedance increasing at high frequencies is slightly higher than in speakers with two-layer coils and due to the higher inductance.
 This fact in itself does not matter much if it is possible to ensure the constancy of this inductance and impedance at any the cone position.

 The impedance frequency response is a visiting card of a speaker and says a lot.
-In this case it says about a moving system with low losses and a perfectly balanced cone a good motor.
+In this case it says about a moving system with low losses and a perfectly balanced cone driven by a good motor.
 Excellent!

 The frequency responses of the 8-ohm and 4-ohm versions are identical, except for the behavior in the 3-4.5 kHz range, where the PTT6.5W08-01B has a small hump up to 2 dB.
 The measured sensitivity in the range from 300 Hz to 800 Hz averaged 85.5 dB, which is 1.4 dB lower than the declared 86.9 dB.